The Scottish Fold Munchkin cat is one irresistible cute little furball.

 They are available in all recognized colors and patterns, including solid colors, tabbys, and tortoiseshells.

 Cats are considered the cutest animals, and that’s not just a matter of opinion!
-One insurance company set out to prove that it’s a scientific fact.

 So, how does this relate to the Scottish Fold Munchkin cat?